 - Provide higher quality lessons and improved learning for all

-In partnership with St Paul’s Academy, Our Lady of Grace have employed specialist Sports coach Michael Maher for one day per week to work with us to provide high quality Physical Education lessons.
+Our Lady of Grace have employed a specialist sports coach Michael Maher for two days per week to work with us to provide high quality Physical Education lessons.

-We also enter several sports competitions at St Paul’s Academy and Michael will help us prepare for these tournaments.
+We also enter several sports competitions at St Paul’s Academy as well as at other local primary schools, and Michael helps us prepare for these tournaments.

 To continuously improve the teaching and learning of PE, all class teachers will be expected to attend PE sessions with Mr. Maher.
 Throughout each six week block, the class teachers will have an opportunity to observe, team teach and lead parts of PE sessions with support and guidance from Mr Maher.
 Mr Maher will provide teachers with verbal feedback about teaching and learning.